dibley1973/StoredProcedureFramework/README.md

 Documentation on how to use the *StoredProcedureframework* can be found here [https://github.com/dibley1973/StoredProcedureFramework/blob/master/UsingTheStoredProcedureFramework.md]

 ## Nuget Package
-The project is not currently available on NuGet but it is the intention to make this so once the version reaches 1.0 and is considered solid.
+The library is available on NuGet, here: [https://www.nuget.org/packages/Dibware.StoredProcedureFramework/]

 ## Project Brief ##
 The aim of this project is to provide the following: